awsdocs/aws-amplify-console-user-guide/doc_source/custom-build-image.md

 ## Custom build images<a name="setup"></a>

 You can use a custom build image to provide a customized build environment for an Amplify app\.
-If you have specific dependencies that take a long time to install during a build using Amplify Console's default container, you can create your own Docker image and reference it during a build\.
-Images can be hosted on [Docker Hub](https://hub.docker.com/) or Amazon Elastic Container Registry Public\.
+If you have specific dependencies that take a long time to install during a build using Amplify's default container, you can create your own Docker image and reference it during a build\.
+Images can be hosted on Amazon Elastic Container Registry Public\.

 **Note**
-**Build settings** is visible in the Amplify Console’s App settings menu only when an app is set up for continuous deployment and connected to a git repository\.
+**Build settings** is visible in the Amplify console’s **App settings** menu only when an app is set up for continuous deployment and connected to a git repository\.
 For instructions on this type of deployment, see [Getting started with existing code](getting-started.md)\.

 ### Configuring a custom build image<a name="configuring-a-custom-build-image"></a>

-**To configure a custom build image**

-1. Sign in to the AWS Management Console and open the [Amplify Console](https://console.aws.amazon.com/amplify/)\.

-1. Choose the app that you want to configure a custom build image for\.

-1. In the navigation pane, choose **App Settings**, **Build settings**\.

-1. On the **Build settings** page, in the **Build image settings** section, choose **Edit**\.

-1. In the **Edit build image settings** dialog box, expand the **Build image** menu, and choose **Build image**\.

-1. Enter the name of your build image\.
-For example, if the name of your Docker Hub repo is *exampledockerrepo*, and your image name is *exampleimage* you would enter **exampledockerrepo/exampleimage:latest**\.

-1. Choose **Save**\.

 **To configure a custom build image hosted in Amazon ECR**

 1. See [Getting started](https://docs.aws.amazon.com/AmazonECR/latest/public/public-getting-started.html) in the *Amazon ECR Public User guide* to set up an Amazon ECR Public repository with a Docker image\.

-1. Sign in to the AWS Management Console and open the [Amplify Console](https://console.aws.amazon.com/amplify/)\.
+1. Sign in to the AWS Management Console and open the [Amplify console](https://console.aws.amazon.com/amplify/)\.

 1. Choose the app that you want to configure a custom build image for\.